muppet9010/Factorio-Biter-Santa/README.md

 # Factorio-Biter-Santa
-Adds a biter santa that can be called in by command, will land and then dismissed by command to fly away.
+Adds a biter santa that can be called in by command, will land and then can be dismissed by command to fly away.

 Features